OmAgarwal123/AUTOMATING-CRYPTO-WEBSI/README.md

-This project automates interaction with a cryptocurrency exchange or data provider using their API.
+->This project automates interaction with a cryptocurrency exchange or data provider using their API.
 It can fetch real-time prices, track portfolios, and optionally execute trades if supported.

 Features

-Real-time cryptocurrency price tracking
+1.Real-time cryptocurrency price tracking

-Automated portfolio updates
+2.Automated portfolio updates

-Trade execution via authenticated API endpoints
+3.Trade execution via authenticated API endpoints

-Scheduled tasks for data collection or trading
+4.Scheduled tasks for data collection or trading

-Export data to CSV or database
+5.Export data to CSV or database

-Secure API key handling using .env file
+6.Secure API key handling using .env file

 Tech Stack

-Python 3.x
+1.Python 3.x

-Libraries: requests, pandas, schedule, python-dotenv, ccxt (optional for trading)
+2.Libraries: requests, pandas, schedule, python-dotenv, ccxt (optional for trading)

-Compatible APIs: Binance, CoinGecko, Coinbase, etc.
+3.Compatible APIs: Binance, CoinGecko, Coinbase, etc.